influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 When authenticating requests to the v1 API `/write` and `/query` endpoints, InfluxDB Cloud Dedicated checks that `password` (`p`) is an authorized [database token](/influxdb/cloud-dedicated/admin/tokens/).
 InfluxDB Cloud ignores the `username` (`u`) parameter in the request.

-Use one of the following authentication schemes with clients that support Basic authentication or query parameters (that don't support the [`Authorization: Token` scheme](#authenticate-with-the-token-scheme)):
+Use one of the following authentication schemes with clients that support Basic authentication or query parameters (that don't support [token authentication](#authenticate-with-a-token)):

 - [Basic authentication](#basic-authentication)
 - [Query string authentication](#query-string-authentication)